bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/IsContaminatedSleeper_3veUeXa7v4mhaYZbSgpKpE/Documentation.md

-Sleeper contaminated, special disposal required (TRUE) or not (FALSE).
+Indicates whether the sleeper is contaminated and requires special disposal or not.